11 Tactics to Optimize Your Website’s User Experience

 To effectively enhance user attention and comprehension, animations should be simple and action-specific.

 6. Link Wisely

-Embedding a link in your content invites users to click there.
+Follow SEO best practices when it comes to linking in a website design.
+Embedding a link in your content invites users to click there (CTAs, anyone?).
 Consumers follow sections of underlined words and different colored text as visual clues.

 Personalization is important to web design because it makes people feel like the web content was created just for them.
-If the web experience feels unique, users are more likely to return.
+If the web experience feels unique, website visitors are more likely to return.

 When surveyed by the research group Forrester, 77% of consumers claimed to have prioritized, recommended, or paid more for personalized service (Source: Download PDF).

 Customizations help visitors feel like part of a community and work to increase engagement, loyalty, and conversions.

 As mobile usage continues to climb, a mobile-friendly website is essential to a quality UX.